benp32x/vbix/README.md

 SSH is relied on here for encryption.

-Rather than publically exposing multiple RDP ports, leaving the potential for user error on TLS Certs, we just use SSH to create a secure tunnel for accessing RDP.
+Rather than publicly expose multiple RDP ports, leaving the potential for user error on TLS Certs, SSH is used to create a secure tunnel for accessing RDP.

 1.)
 Run the following command on your local machine: